 Data Processing

 Data for the human genome was obtained from the GO database archive, with training annotations obtained from October 2010 and validation annotations from October 2012.
 The set of genes was obtained from HUGO by selecting all protein-coding gene symbols, resulting 19060 genes.
 GO terms for these genes were gathered by querying all official symbols for all annotations that have at least one annotated protein in the human genome, resulting in 7432 biological process categories, 2681 molecular function categories, and 997 cellular component categories.
+GO terms are fully propagated according to the “True Path Rule”, meaning that an annotation of a protein to a particular term also implies annotations too all ancestral terms.

 For the RNA Binding term example, there were 686 positive annotations (including IEA) in our training data, and with an additional 157 annotations added in temporal holdout validation data.
 To these 157 new annotations, we added an additional 381 annotations, which were obtained from [14], but are not yet present in GO.
 This raised the total of potential false negatives to 538.